yongler/Peggle-clone/README.md

 You are encouraged to include diagrams where appropriate in order to enhance your guide.

 Observer pattern is used.
-Whenever the board model instance changes, views that observes it will be automatically rerendered to update.
+Whenever the board model instance changes, views that observes it will be automatically rerendered to update. (functionality of `@Published` and `ObservedObject` in SwiftUI)

+### Class diagrams

+`PaletteView` is designed in such a way that it compose of `GameView`, which can be reused for the actual game.

+### Sequence diagrams

 ## Tests